 1. Dental implants

-Dental implants are arguably the most popular option nowadays to replace missing teeth.
+Dental implants are arguably the most popular option for replacing missing teeth nowadays.
 An implant is a metal screw or rod placed inside a patient’s jawbone.
-Dental specialists like periodontists typically perform the procedure since it involves minor oral surgery.
+Dental specialists, such as periodontists, typically perform the procedure because it involves minor oral surgery.

-Implants replace missing teeth roots, preventing the bone tissue deterioration that takes place when a tooth is lost.
-A crown can be attached to an implant to replace a single tooth, while oral prosthetics like dentures and bridges can be attached to it to replace multiple teeth.
+Implants replace missing tooth roots, preventing the bone tissue deterioration that takes place when a tooth is lost.
+A crown can be attached to an implant to replace a single tooth, while oral prosthetics like bridges can be attached to it to replace multiple teeth.

 Patients have to be evaluated individually before clearing them for implants.
 Health issues like diabetes increase the risk of complications developing after the implants are surgically installed.
 Lifestyle choices like tobacco use and drinking also increase the risk of complications.